 Here’s why being an employer in California demands extra vigilance:

 - The cost of defending a lawsuit for wrongful termination, disabilities discrimination, age discrimination, religious discrimination or EEOC claim, can readily exhaust a million dollars (excluding judgments).

 - Thus, even the “successful” defense of such an action cannot be viewed as a victory, or a solution.

 - California laws make it extremely easy for employees to sue an employer for unfair dismissal, constructive dismissal, EEO violations, overtime law violations and sex discrimination.

 - California laws make it easy for employees to win, and force the employer to pay for their attorneys… unless you are prepared.

 Here’s how you prepare:

 - Make sure your handbook is regularly updated, so its protective qualities are not diluted by frequent changes in labour regulations, including California overtime law.

-- With these measures alone you’ll discourage at least 80% of even the most aggressive plaintiffs’ lawyers.
+- With these measures alone you’ll discourage at least 80% of even the most aggressive lawyers.

 - For the remaining 20% you’ll need to up your game significantly.
 Take advantage of my introductory offer to be sure you’re fully protected.

 While I can’t guarantee that you’ll never be sued when represented by my office, I can tell you this: of the hundreds of employers I have advised, not one has ever been taken to court for any employment law violation with these precautions in place. . and I’ve been practicing labor law since 1981.
 I have a superlative record.
 If you want that kind of experience on your side, give me a call.
 I’d be happy to help.